priyansh06rawat/ETH-AVAX-Module-3/README.md

 # ETH-AVAX-Module-3
 ## Overview

 This repository contains a simple implementation of a token smart contract in Solidity.
-The `MyToken` contract allows for minting tokens, burning tokens, and transferring tokens between addresses.
+The `Function` contract allows for minting tokens, burning tokens, and transferring tokens between addresses.

 ## Features